-Description: Provide South Jersey employers, developers, local governments and the public with information and assistance regarding programs to fund and support electric vehicles and charging stations in support of New Jersey's 2019 NJ Energy Master Plan and the NJ Global Warming ResponseAct.
-Use the information and tools on the NJTPA Key EV Resources page, the NJDEP DriveGreenNJ website, the NJTPA Alternative Fuel Readiness Guidebook and other national, regional, and state resources to support the adoption of EVs and the construction of EV charging stations.
+Description: Provide South Jersey employers, developers, local governments and the public with information and assistance regarding programs to fund and support electric vehicles and charging stations in support of New Jersey's 2019 NJ Energy Master Plan and the NJ Global Warming Response Act.
+Use the information and tools on the NJTPAEV resources page, the NJDEP DriveGreenNJ website, the NJTPA Alternative Fuel Readiness Guidebook and other national, regional, and state resources to support the adoption of EVs and the construction of EV charging stations.
 Support the NJTPA Alternative Fuel Vehicles initiatives, as well DVRPC and SJTPO electric vehicle initiatives.

-• Development and dissemination of educational and promotional materials and informationsupporting the use of EV programs including, public events, workshops, webinars, resource and planning guides, website and social media content and other platforms.

-• Provide planning assistance to local governments and businesses regarding installation of charging stations, including advising on best practices, grant application assistance, development of EV related ordinances and plans.
+- Development and dissemination of educational and promotional materials and information supporting the use of EV programs including, public events, workshops, webinars, resource and planning guides, website and social media content and other platforms. - Provide planning assistance to local governments and businesses regarding installation of charging stations, including advising on best practices, grant application assistance, development of EV related ordinances and plans.

 Description: Conduct activities that contribute to traveler safety, and support New Jersey's participation in the Towards Zero Deaths initiative, a national vision for zero traffic deaths.
-Increase public awarenessof roadway safety through the use of promotional materials and technical assistance, including audits, to local and county governments, police departments and high schools.
+Increase public awareness of roadway safety through the use of promotional materials and technical assistance, including audits, to local and county governments, police departments and high schools.
 Coordinate these efforts with the NJTPA, DVRPC and SJTPO and local police departments and county safety groups.
 Use organizational capacity to carry out recommended strategies contained in the New Jersey 2020 Strategic Highway Safety Plan (SHSP).
 Participate in SHSP Task Teams as needed.
-Participate in steering committees and other statewide group meetings dedicated to bicycle and pedestrian safety efforts including the New Jersey Bicycle and Pedestrian Advisory Council (BPAC), the New Jersey Vision Zero Alliance, the NewJersey Pedestrian and Bicycle Safety Coalition (NJPBS) and others.
+Participate in steering committees and other statewide group meetings dedicated to bicycle and pedestrian safety efforts including BPAC, the New Jersey Vision Zero Alliance, the New Jersey Pedestrian and Bicycle Safety Coalition (NJPBS) and others.
 Submit and reports or memoranda prepared to the NJTPA for review.